 The Loss Mitigation Parties may consent to an extension of the loss mitigation period.
-A party may file the Court's Local Form, Application for Extension or Early Termination of Loss Mitigation Period together with the Court's Local Form, Order Respecting Request for Extension or Early Termination of the Loss Mitigation Period.
-The applicant must serve all loss mitigation parties and file a Certification of Service.
+A party may file a request for extension in writing or include the request for extension in the Status Report.
+A request for extension must be supported by a factual statement in support of the extension and served on all parties in interest.
 Any objection to such request shall be filed within three (3) business days of the request.